 Poodle Color Changes

-As we briefly mentioned, some Poodles will change colors as they age.
+As we briefly mentioned, some Poodle colors will change as they age.
 When a puppy keeps the same color as he matures, this is referred to as “holding.”
 If a puppy’s color fades as he grows older, he is known as “clear.”
 For instance, a Café au Lait Poodle will be born a dark brown color.

 Poodles come in an array of eye-catching colors.
-While black, brown, and white Poodles are easily accessible, apricot and red dogs are very rare to find, making them extremely pricy.
-Whatever color Poodle you decide on, you can rest easy knowing that you’ll be bringing home a great dog!
+While black, brown, and white Poodle colors are easily accessible, apricot and red dogs are very rare to find, making them extremely pricy.
+Whatever Poodle color you decide on, you can rest easy knowing that you’ll be bringing home a great dog!

 Featured image credit: Anna_Bondarenko, Shutterstock